yanivakiva/yanivakiva/README.md

 ### Hi there ✌️

-I'm currently working as Software Engineer at DOKKA and a 1st year student of B.Sc - Computer Science at The Open University 💻
+I'm currently working as Software Engineer at DOKKA and i am also a 1st year student of B.Sc - Computer Science at The Open University 💻

 #### Programming Languages 🚀